-The Board met six times during 2014.
+The Board met five times during 2015.
 Each of the directors attended at least 75% of the aggregate number of meetings of the Board and of the committees of the Board held while a member thereof.

 It is the Company's policy that directors are expected to attend the Annual Meeting of Stockholders.
-All of the directors attended the 2014 Annual Meeting of Stockholders.
+All of the then-serving directors attended the 2015 Annual Meeting of Stockholders.